 We offer free admission for carers supporting a person with a disability.

-Please note we are currently undergoing building works on our Ground Floor.
+Please note we are currently undergoing building works on our Second Floor.
 All of our facilities and exhibitions remain open and accessible, but you may notice increased noise levels from the works in progress.
-Our shop has relocated to the top floor, which is accessible via lift.
 Please contact us if you have any queries relating to these works and how they could impact your visit.

 Towner is a bright and spacious modern building that includes the following features: